polterguy/system42/components/bootstrap/widgets/navbar/README.md

  * you create its parent widget as a 'nav' HTML element, to ensure the
  * correct semantics for your Navbar.
  */
-p5.web.widgets.create-container:my-navbar
+create-widget:my-navbar
   position:0
   parent:cnt
   element:nav
   class:navbar navbar-default navbar-fixed-top
   widgets

-    // Notice, no [_class] property on Navbar, see above comment. sys42.widgets.navbar
+    // Notice, no [class] property on Navbar, see above comment. sys42.widgets.navbar

       // Setting the navbar into "SEO"/crawler-friendly mode.